testflows/TestFlows-WebSite/source/_posts/blog/combinatorial-testing-the-introduction.md

-As we can see, now we have only one for-loop instead of two, and if the number of combination variables was greater than two, then we would not need to add any more nested loops but instead would just pass more variables into the Cartesian `product` function.
+As we can see, now we have only one for-loop instead of two, and if the number of combination variables was greater than two, then we would not need to add any more nested loops but instead would just pass more variables into the Cartesian product function.

 # Exhaustive testing and the combinatorial explosion problem

-Even though we could pass as many iterables as we want into the Cartesian `product` function, one for each of our input parameters, the number of combinations will quickly grow, and exhaustive testing would become infeasible due to the combinatorial explosion problem.
+Even though we could pass as many iterables as we want into the Cartesian product function, one for each of our input parameters, the number of combinations will quickly grow, and exhaustive testing would become infeasible due to the combinatorial explosion problem.

-The combinatorial explosion arises from the fact that the total number of combinations, {%katex%}N{%endkatex%}, grows very rapidly as either the number of values for each parameter or the number of parameters increases.
+The combinatorial explosion arises from the fact that the total number of combinations, {%katex%}N{%endkatex%}, grows very rapidly, exponentially, as the number of parameters increases and becomes even worse when the number of values for each parameter is large.

 {% blockquote %}
 {% katex %}